The deadline for residents to register to vote is quickly approaching.

 Residents can go online to register at indianavoters.in.gov.
 Johnson County residents can also register in person by visiting the county voter registration office at the Johnson County Courthouse, 5 E. Jefferson St., Franklin, or any license branch.

-Those who were already registered are encouraged to check their registrations, which can be done online at indianavoters.in.gov.
+Those who were already registered are encouraged to check their registrations, at indianavoters.in.gov.

-Early voting begins on Oct.
-12. The deadline for absentee ballot applications is Oct.
-27, and applications can apply online at indianavoters.in.gov or apply in person at Johnson County Voter Registration.
+Early voting begins on April 17.
+The deadline for absentee ballot applications is noon on April 20, and applications can apply online at indianavoters.in.gov or apply in person at Johnson County Voter Registration.